devmnj/keystone-nuxt-blog-master/README.md

 3. grapql API
 4. tailwindcss

->Hope this project will help beginners to get started with Kesytone CMS + Nuxt
+> Hope this project will help beginners to get started with Kesytone CMS + Nuxt

+For more projects and Tips visit my [blog](http://javascriptsu.wordpress.com) and [repos](https://github.com/manojap?tab=repositories)